 “(for any functional depressive) it’s work to seem fine.
 If you’re just well enough to drag yourself to your place of employment (your thoughts still a sound cloud of distress but the volume on low), or your depression takes the form more of an itchy sweater than a leaden dentist’s apron (which is to say, anxiety), you are forever and always performing your okayness.
 Every depresssed person has a clandestine self…..I know a thing or two about this.
 I’ve always wandered through the world nerves first.
 My anxiety can shatter stones, spook ghosts, freak out a cup of coffee.
 I jazz-hands my way through it.”

 See what she’s doing there?
 She admits her “clandestine self” is what allows her to “jazz-hands” her way through her professional challenges.
 More and more public figures are outing their own struggles about living with anxiety and depression.
 I’ve seen people admit to having “Don’t Kill Yourself!” on their mirror in (I think it was) red lipstick to remind themselves to stay alive when they were in the middle of an episode.
 Not that they really wanted to kill themselves, I’d guess; more that at those moments they simply didn’t want to be alive ‘cuz living felt worse than what they imagined death could be like.
 And to remind themselves that they might get through this (which experience is probably telling them is very probable).
-IMHO depression can be worse than anxiety in that regard.
+IMHO depression could be even worse than anxiety in that regard.
 Maybe.

 Now that I think about it, I really don’t know which is worse for me, anxiety or depression or dysthymia, (the latter being a low-grade consistent melancholy that sucks joy out of things like a giant invisible mosquito sitting on my shoulder).
 Seems when I’m in the throes of any one disorder, that’s the one that’s the worse, no doubt.
 But often when I dig my way out of (say) a panic attack I slide into depression, if not because that’s the natural path then because panic attacks are exhausting.
 People have often told me “Hey, panic attacks won’t kill you!” and so far they’ve been right.
 But I often feel that death might be preferable for a few hours after.
 But then the depression is worse.
 And so on.